 At the centre of the campaign is an online events and attractions guide to what to do in Cape Town over the weekend.

-Together with the client, we created themed itineraries for each weekend of the year, using personality types as the hook to promote the content.
+Themed itineraries were created for each weekend of the year, using personality types as the hook to promote the content.
 The campaign was rolled out across a diverse combination of online media and platforms.
 It strategically targeted a domestic audience who were encouraged to visit www.helloweekend.capetown, discover Cape Town’s off-peak offerings and book a package deal directly through our online travel partner.

-We activated an online competition on www.helloweekend.capetown and used various social networks to drive entries.
-We also produced a range of Instagram videos and a radio advertising campaign that invited people to wake up to the weekend in Cape Town.
-We also used traditional print channels to supplement the digital campaign.
+In the first two years, an online competition was activated on www.helloweekend.capetown and pushed across on social media to drive entries.
+We produced a range of Instagram videos and a radio advertising campaign that invited people to wake up to the weekend in Cape Town.
+Traditional print channels were used to supplement the digital campaign.

 The campaign was promoted to the travel trade industry through a series of activations at road shows and conferences including Travel Indaba.
 For these events, we produced specialized toolkits to entice the audience into promoting the destination.

 The campaign ran successfully for two years with the objectives of raising awareness of Cape Town as an all year destination, and driving traffic to our online booking partners.
 We measured the success of these two years by analysing the reach of the campaign and through leads generated to the available travel packages.